bkebba/AWS-EC2-Nginx-Web-Server-Project/README.md

 # AWS EC2 Nginx Web Server Project

 ## Description
-I created a Linux EC2 instance on AWS.
-I installed Nginx and deployed a simple web page.
+I deployed a web server on AWS EC2 using Nginx.

 ## What I did
 - Launched an EC2 instance